Grace Cathedral welcomes people of all sexualities and people who are cis, trans, intersex and non-binary and into our life and leadership.

-We are preparing for the 2019 Women’s March with a variety of inspirational and exciting events.
-Join us on Wednesday, January 16 at 6:30 pm for The Vine’s Rise Up: A Spiritual Rally for Gender Equality.
-We’ll hear from a diverse group of guest speakers and create signs for the march.
+We prepared for the 2019 Women’s March with a variety of inspirational and exciting events, including The Vine’s Rise Up: A Spiritual Rally for Gender Equality.
+We heard from a diverse group of guest speakers and created signs for the march.

-The night before the march, we will welcome Kitka Women’s Vocal Emsemble and Vajra Voices for the Eve of the March, celebration of the divine feminine in song.
+The night before the march, we welcomed Kitka Women’s Vocal Emsemble and Vajra Voices for the Eve of the March, celebration of the divine feminine in song.

-Then, on Saturday, January 19, we will gather on the steps of the cathedral before joining the march.
-We warmly invite everyone — men, women and children– to join us and share our message of “Grace for All” that encompasses human rights, civil rights, justice, equality, peace and love for all!
+Then, on Saturday, January 19, we gathered on the steps of the cathedral before joining the march.
+We warmly invited everyone — men, women and children– to join us and share our message of “Grace for All” that encompasses human rights, civil rights, justice, equality, peace and love for all!